eliboa/NxNandManager/README.md

 ## Compatibility

-Hekate's rawnand/partitions dump are supported.
+All dumps made with Hekate are compatible with NxNandManager (and vice versa).
-Splitted dump (such as SX (emu)NAND dump) will be added very soon
+Support for splitted dumps (such as SX (emu)NAND backups) will be added soon.

 ## Examples